yizenglistat/gpp-bayesian-regression-biomarker/readme.md

 ## Overview

-Bayesian Varying Coefficient Models for Group Testing Data.
+Bayesian Varying Coefficient Models for Biomarker Data.

 ### Dependent Libraries
 A list of required packages are available.